Is July 15, 2011, a travel blackout date in your world?

 I’d be willing to risk altering the fragile Time-Space Continuum to avoid that mess again.

-A naïve woman I traveled with as part of a group once – I’ll call her ‘Anne’ – would definitely have benefited from using a Sneakoscope, a spinning top that lights up, spins, and whistles if someone is doing something untrustworthy nearby.
+A naïve woman I traveled with as part of a group once – I’ll call her ‘Anne’ – would have benefited from using a Sneakoscope, a spinning top that lights up, spins, and whistles if someone is doing something untrustworthy nearby.

 First, after arriving in Zimbabwe, she trusted her cab driver enough to exchange her US dollars into local currency (he ripped her off, of course).